 Superfund Research Program

-This Progress in Research series featured SRP Small Business Innovation Research / Small Business Technology Transfer Research (SBIR/STTR) grantees working on new technologies for detection and remediation of hazardous substances in water.
+This Progress in Research series featured SRP Small Business Innovation Research / Small Business Technology Transfer Research (SBIR/STTR) grantees who were working on new technologies for detection and remediation of hazardous substances in water.

 This webinar highlighted exciting research from two SRP Centers.
-Scientists at the Dartmouth College SRP Center are working to reduce exposures to arsenic and mercury and to understand better how exposure to these contaminants leads to disease.
-Audience members also heard from scientists at the University of Pennsylvania SRP Center, who are conducting research on asbestos waste and how that waste affects human health.
+Scientists at the Dartmouth College SRP Center were working to reduce exposures to arsenic and mercury and to understand better how exposure to these contaminants leads to disease.
+Audience members also heard from scientists at the University of Pennsylvania SRP Center, who were conducting research on asbestos waste and how that waste affects human health.

 TCE, PCBs, and Phthalates: Exposure, Mechanisms of Disease, and Clean-up Remedies

 This webinar highlighted promising research from two SRP Centers.
 Researchers at the Northeastern University SRP Center were studying chlorinated solvents and phthalates, contaminants that could be linked to high preterm birthrates in Puerto Rico.
 The University of Kentucky SRP Center were exploring how nutrition and exercise might offer protection from polychlorinated biphenyl (PCB) toxicity and were developing new sustainable remediation approaches using nanotechnology.